matX01/SaPousse/README.md

   1. Config file on an SD card
   2. Complete calibration of the IMU
   3. Calibration save mecanism
-  4. data sampling at a certain speed
+  4. data sampling at a certain frequency with an integrated frequency divider.
   5. SBUS decoder to get data from the radiocommand